SFS-sfs/DigSILENTPowerFactory/README.md

 **Acknowledgement**

-Gemini and Clkaude AI were used to assist in code writing.
+Gemini and Claude AI were used to assist in code writing.